dixslyf/mnist-digits-nb-nn/report/report.typ

 == Training and Testing <sec-training-testing>

-The Naive Bayes classifier and CNN were trained using the optimal hyperparameters identified through tuning.
+The naive Bayes classifier and CNN were trained using the optimal hyperparameters identified through tuning.
 Training was conducted on the training subset (`x_train.npy` and `y_train.npy`).
 Post-training, the models were serialized and saved to disk: the naive Bayes classifier to `nb.pkl` and the CNN to `nn.pt`.